Yrahcaz7/The-Septenary-Forest/docs/main-mod-info.md

     - `name`: The name of your mod. (a string)
     - `id`: The id for your mod, a unique string that is used to determine savefile location.
 Be sure to set it when you start making a mod, and don't change it later because it will erase all saves.
     - `author`: The name of the author, displayed in the info tab.
-    - `pointsName`: This changes what is displayed instead of "points" for the main currency.
+    - `pointsName`: **optional**.
+This changes what is displayed instead of "points" for the main currency.
 (It does not affect it in the code.)
     - `modFiles`: An array of file addresses which will be loaded for this mod.
 Using smaller files makes it easier to find what you're looking for.
     - `discordName`, `discordLink`: **optional**.
 If you have a Discord server or other discussion place, you can add a link to it.
         "discordName" is the text on the link, and "discordLink" is the url of an invite.
 If you're using a Discord invite, please make sure it's set to never expire.